unicefuganda/ureport/NATIOANALPULSE.rst

 For example:

-    Uganda is divided into 112 political regions referred to as districts.
+    "Uganda is divided into 112 political regions referred to as districts.
 From each text received from each district and a text analytics system classifies text into one of the seven categories, for each district, texts per category are counted and the category that has the most texts gets to color that region on the map.

-    A clear example on this can be seen here at the `Uganda National Pulse <http://ureport.ug/national-pulse>`_
+    A clear example on this can be seen here at the `Uganda National Pulse <http://ureport.ug/national-pulse>`_ "

 The National Pulse is further categorized into periodic groups which include;

     - The Daily National Pulse:
         - This one displays the geo-tagged conversation on U-report in the previous 24 hours from the moment you check it out
     - The Monthly National Pulse: